 38. Crockpot — Set your dinner before heading to the beach and it will be ready and waiting when you return!

-What To Leave at Home: Most rentals that include a kitchen offer basic appliances, including toaster, coffeemaker, stove, range and refrigerator—check with your host in advance to see what is available.
-It is highly unlikely you would need to bring your own dishes, silverware and cups.
-Typically your home rental will also include dish soap, kitchen towels and pot holders.
+What To Leave at Home: Most rentals that include a kitchen offer basic appliances, including a toaster, coffeemaker, stove, range, and refrigerator—check with your host in advance to see what is available.
+It is highly unlikely you would need to bring your own dishes, silverware, and cups.
+Typically your home rental will also include dish soap, kitchen towels, and potholders.